 Barrier Sciences Group can use a blower door test to accurately measure a building’s Air Changes per Hour – this test depressurizes a home to locate leakage points within the building and electronically measure the leakage rate.
 More information on the BSG blower door test process can be found here, or by watching our explainer video.

-There have been a number of changes to building code in recent years that affect the average ACH of homes being built, and upcoming changes that will make air tightness tests mandatory in Ontario.
+There have been a number of changes to building code in recent years that affect the average ACH of homes being built, and even talk of upcoming changes that would make air tightness tests mandatory in Ontario.
 When it comes to new home builds, the best way to measure ACH is with a pre-drywall blower door test.
 More information on the process behind a pre-drywall blower door test, or the upcoming mandatory energy labeling that will require knowledge of every newly-built home’s ACH score, can be found here.

 Ontario's ACH Today & Tomorrow